 Do you remember the joy and fun you had playing with Lego as a kid – how it was only limited by your imagination (and your parents ability to withstand Lego pieces on the floor)?
 At some point, you probably thought, “Man, I wish I could just play with Lego all day!”.
 Well, you know what?
 There is actually an artist who does just that.
 Yeap, the lucky guy plays with Lego for a living.

-Science may be the calling of some while others have a penchant for business.
-But in today’s modern world, anything is possible, and there are always a few brave and artsy characters who exercise their courage and convinction to take their artistic careers seriously.
+Science may be the calling of some, while others have a penchant for business.
+But in today’s modern world, anything is possible, and there are always a few brave and artsy characters who exercise their courage and conviction to take their artistic careers seriously.

 Here are 10 people (including the Lego Master) who have managed to combine work and play in a way that’s not only enriching but fun.

-Recommended Reading: Virtual Victories – Finding Your Dream Job Via Social Media
+Virtual Victories: Finding Your Dream Job via Social Media

 1. Nathan Sawaya – Lego Artist

-Based in New York, Nathan Sawaya is not just a full-time artist, he’s a Lego Certified Professional.
-He is acknowledged as one of the first people to have brought Lego into maintsream art.
+Based in New York, Nathan Sawaya is not just a full-time artist; he’s a Lego Certified Professional.
+He is acknowledged as one of the first people to have brought Lego into mainstream art.

 With more than 2.5 million colored bricks at his disposal, Sawaya creates mostly 3-dimensional sculptures and massive portraits.
 Depending on the size and complexity, he takes his time with his work, delivering some astounding results.